Malpighamoeba mellificae

-Malpighamoeba mellificae is a single-celled parasite which affects excretory organs (malphigian tubules) of adult bees, causing the contagious disease called amoebiasis, which ultimately leads to death of the host.
+Malpighamoeba mellificae is a single-celled parasite which affects excretory organs (Malpighian tubules) of adult bees, causing the contagious disease called amoebiasis, which ultimately leads to death of the host.
 Worker bees are most prone to being infected.
 It is commonly found in collaboration with nosemosis.
 In order to diagnose the 3 - 15 μm size parasite, removal of the malphigian tubule is necessary.
 Because of there being no viable treatment against this parasite, preventional measures such as providing a clean food supply for the hive are crucial.

 Size, means of movement, and nutrition

 Although molecular data is sparse, it is known that the size of Malpighamoeba mellificae can reach from 3 - 15 μm.
 The function of locomotion is executed by a lash-like appendage called flagellum or pseudopodia.
-In order for the amoeba to get nutrients, either endocytosis or phagocytosis are utilized.
+In order for the amoeba to get nutrients, endocytosis is utilized.

 Transmission

 The disease is most commonly found in Europe, Oceania, and America, as the amoeba only attacks the western honey bee (Apis mellifera).
 Infection and transmission is the same as in nosemosis.
 Transmission occurs through cysts, which are constructed by the amoeba.
 Usual ways of transmission are by feeding of larvae by worker bees or through feces, where the cysts can survive up to one month.
 Drones and queen bees are mostly unaffected.
 Infected bees can spread the disease further by traveling off to other hives.